hpc/charliecloud/doc/dev.rst

 the PR author gets only a single notification instead of one for every comment you make, and it’s clear when the branch is theirs again.

+*Selecting a reviewer.* Generally, you want to find a reviewer with time to do the review and appropriate expertise.
+Feel free to ask if you’re not sure.
+Note that the project lead must approve any PRs before merge, so they are typically a reasonable choice if you don’t have someone else in mind.

+External contributions do not need to select a reviewer.
+The team will notice the PR and wrangle its review.

 *Special case 1:* Often, the review consists of code changes, and the reviewer will want you to assess those changes.
 GitHub doesn’t let you request review from the PR submitter, so this must be done with a comment, either online or